RimuTec/faker/README.md

 # Faker
 A C# port of the Ruby Faker gem [https://github.com/stympy/faker](https://github.com/stympy/faker).

-It uses the latest version of their yaml files.
+RimuTec.Faker aims at achieving parity with Ruby Faker.
+Classes that are on par with Ruby Faker are marked accordingly (see below).

 RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).